ypsitau/pico-Recognizer-ILI9341/README.md

 ## Requirements

+Following components are required to build this project:

 - Raspberry Pi Pico or Pico W or Pico 2 or Pico 2 W
 - ILI9341 display module
 - Breadboard and jumper wires
 - Micro USB cable

 ## Wiring

+Connect the Raspberry Pi Pico to the ILI9341 display as follows:

 | Raspberry Pi Pico | ILI9341 Display |
 |-------------------|-----------------|